Zilliqa/ZIP/zips/zip-11.md

 held in the contract relies on the security of the contract. <br> <br> In case of ZIP-11, tokens holders can directly deposit their tokens into the contract by providing the information on the address of the operator with which they wish to stake.
-ZIP-11 removes the need of the intermediate addresses.
+ZIP-11 removes the need of any intermediate addresses.
 ZIP-11 therefore provides a non-custodial mechanism to delegate tokens.
 The non-custodial property comes from the fact that there is no single entity that holds the asset on behalf of holders at any point of time.
-Assets are either in the hands of the holder or held in a contract on-chain.
+Assets are either in the hands of the holder or held in a contract on-chain the mechanics of which is transparent.
 This is in line with all the DeFi applications. <br> <br> Compare this with a mechanism where assets do not leave the holder's wallet.
 The holder always holds the custody of the asset.
 We refer to this as _self-custody_. <br><br> ZIP-11 does not provide a